AndySAnker/Exp2SimGAN/README.md

 A list of possible arguments can be found in the following files:
 - [base options](/options/base_options.py)
 - [test options](/options/test_options.py)

+## Classifying the spin wave model
+Go to the [interpretable-ml-neutron-spectroscopy](/interpretable-ml-neutron-spectroscopy) folder to get guidelines to classify the spin wave model inspired by the publication [_Interpretable, calibrated neural networks for analysis and understanding of neutron spectra_](https://iopscience.iop.org/article/10.1088/1361-648X/abea1c) that has another dedicated [GitHub repository.](https://github.com/keeeto/interpretable-ml-neutron-spectroscopy).

 ## Can we trust the Machine?
 We have also implemented an quantification for how much you can trust the results of Exp2SimGAN on your data inspired by a [FID score](https://arxiv.org/abs/1706.08500).
 Here we calculate the Wasserstein distance between the dataset and the trainingset in the featurespace.
 A small Wasserstein distance represents data with high similarity to the trainingset and the model can confidently be applied on this dataset.
 However, a large Wasserstein distance represents data with low similarity to the trainingset and the user has to be cautious to use the model on this dataset.